nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/application.md

 Type: `string`

-Add tags to the application (used for linting).
+Add tags to the application (used for linting)

 ### unitTestRunner